import-tiago/PartsHunter/README.md

 # PartsHunter
-PartsHunter is an automatic organizer drawer part identification system with wireless connection for remote management via smartphones and computers.
+PartsHunter is an automatic organizer drawer part identificator system with wireless connection for remote management via smartphones and computers.